 NOW THEREFORE, The Mayor and City Council of the City of Dunwoody hereby ORDAIN AND APPROVE the rezoning of said property from Office-Institution (O-I) to Commercial-Residential Mixed Use (CR-1) District subject to the following conditions:

-1. Property shall be developed in general conformity with the Site Plan dated July 7, 2016, with changes to meet land development and zoning regulations.
+- 1. Property shall be developed in general conformity with Exhibit A above, with changes to meet land development and zoning regulations. - 2.
+The following uses shall be prohibited:

 STATE OF GEORGIA CITY OF DUNWOODY

 ORDINANCE 2016-XX-XX